thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/change_chart_colors.md

 summary: "You can easily change the legend colors in a chart."
 sidebar: mydoc_sidebar
 ---
-To change the colors used in the legend of a chart, click on the square next to the attribute whose color you wish to change.
-To change the chart colors:
+To change the colors used in a chart, you can use the color picker from the chart.
+The color you set is used in:

+* legends on charts
+* tables for conditional formatting
+* tags and editing the colors

+To change the chart colors, you need at least one column in the chart's legend.

+## Add a column to the legend

 1. While viewing your answer as a chart, click **Edit chart configuration** on the right.